 Through the United Church of Canada, and the Mission and Service Fund, we are engaged in global ministry with church partners here in Canada and around the world.
 Our Mission and Service Fund givings provide emergency assistance in natural disasters, support schools and hospitals in underprivileged areas, interfaith dialogue and peacemaking in times of war.

 REFUGEE WORK AT RPUC: Rideau Park has a long history of working with refugees, both as a congregation, as well as ecumenically and with community partners.
+At this point of time, we are not currently accepting additional applications.

 BLESSING OF THE ANIMALS: In honour of the Feast Day of Francis of Assisi, who had a special connection to all of God’s creatures, there is a tradition of blessing animals in a special service on the first Sunday in October.
 All of God’s creatures are welcome to share in a service of blessing.
 We generally meet in our side parking lot, at the Beecroft Hall end.
 (If it rains we sometimes move into Beecroft hall.)
 Pets should be leashed or caged or carried- whatever makes them feel safe and secure in the company of others.
 No pre-registration is required.
 All (species) are welcome!
 View our photo gallery.